clojusc/ring-xml/README.md

 ## Usage

-The exported functionality of the library consists of only two simple functions.
+The functionality of the library consists of two Ring handlers:

 * `wrap-xml-request` checks the content-type of an incoming request and if it is XML then parses the body.
 Returns *400 Bad Request* if the XML is invalid.